-According to Kuhl's researches (Kuhl, 1998), during the first 6 moths after an infant is born, the brain, without a systematic language preference mechanism, can openly and indiscriminately receive all human languages and automatically distinguish voices and morphemes of all languages.
+According to Kuhl's researches, during the first 6 moths after an infant is born, the brain, without a systematic language preference mechanism, can openly and indiscriminately receive all human languages and automatically distinguish voices and morphemes of all languages.
 This ability is inherent and has nothing to do with the environmental stimuli.
-However, as infants grow, they will gradually lose the ability to distinguish other languages in the native language environment, but show a tendency to be increasingly sensitive to the native language instead.
+However, as infants grow, they will gradually lose the ability to distinguish other language instead.
 This is the magnetism effect of the native language, and will become more prominent when the infant grows up to 1 year old.
 Kuhl has proposed and verified that the brain neuro system of infants will gradually show a native language tendency in the speech recognition after 6 moths old.
 In this mechanism, infants will undergo constant changes in the indiscriminate language phonemes distinguishing ability under the stimulus from the language environment, and gradually develop a phonological perception map with the native language preference in the brain.

 A further study has found that the phonological perception developed in early infancy can have a decisive influence on the subsequent learning and mastery of other languages.
-Kuhl and Conboy et al., (Kuhl, 2005). conducted an experimental test on the level of phonological perception of infants aged less than 6 months, and achieved a reasonable prediction of the infants' ability to understand language, master syntactic vocabulary, and comprehensively use the language within 3 years.
-Ramírez-Esparza and Kuhl et al., (Ramírez-Esparza,

-García-Sierra & Kuhl, 2016). conducted follow-up experiments on the infants and found that, statistically speaking, the learning processes of language vocabulary, grammar, and syntactic complexity of 3-year-old infants are clearly correlated to their language and speech distinguishing and cognitive ability when they were aged 6 months old.
+Kuhl, Conboy & Padden, (2005) conducted an experimental test on the level of phonological perception of infants aged less than 6 months, and achieved a reasonable prediction of the infants' ability to understand language, master syntactic vocabulary, and comprehensively use the language within 3 years.
+Ramírez-Esparza, García-Sierra and Kuhl, (2016) conducted follow-up experiments on the infants and found that, statistically speaking, the learning processes of language vocabulary, grammar, and syntactic complexity of 3-year-old infants are clearly correlated to their language and speech distinguishing and cognitive ability when they were aged 6 months old.